CommonLII Home | Databases | WorldLII | Search | Feedback

 18. Appearance through agents.- If a person required under this Act to appear before a Family Court, otherwise than as a witness, is a pardah nashin lady, the Family Court may permit her to be represented by a duly authorised agent.

-19. Court fees.— Notwithstanding anything to the contrary contained in the Court Fees Act, 1872, the court fees to be paid on any plaint filed before a Family Court shall be rupee [29][fifteen] for any kind of suit.
+[60][19.
+Court fee.- Notwithstanding anything contained in the Court Fees Act, 1870 (VII of 1870), the Court fee to be paid on any plaint or memorandum of appeal shall be rupees fifteen for any kind of suit or appeal under this Act.]

 [62][21.
 Provisions of Muslim Family Laws Ordinance, 1961 not affected.- Nothing in this Act shall be deemed to affect any of the provisions of Muslims Family Laws Ordinance, 1961, or the rules made thereunder.]